dojo/docs/dojo/promise/all.rst

 Usage
 =====

-Usage is straight forward, in that ``dojo/promise/all`` a single argument that is either an Object or an Array.
+Usage is straight forward, in that ``dojo/promise/all`` is a single argument that is either an Object or an Array.
 The results are either returned as an Object that uses the same keys as supplied in the argument or an Array in the same order that the supplied one:

 .. js ::